 Which employers are covered under the NJFLI law?

-Unlike the NJFLA and the FMLA, which apply only to companies with 50 or more employees, the NJFLI applies to all employers regardless of size.
+Unlike the NJFLA, which applies only to companies with 30 or more employees (as of June 30, 2019), the NJFLI applies to all employers regardless of size.
 Specifically, NJFLI applies to all employers covered under the New Jersey Unemployment Compensation Law.
 As such, an employer is covered if he or she employs one or more individuals and pays wages of $1,000 or more in a calendar year.

 Which employees are eligible for NJFLI benefits?